All Episodes

 Hey, and remember, he was warned in 2014 about the Russians wanting to influence this election.

-���� And as we continue with Sidney Powell and uh Sarah Carter, and also d joining us now, David uh Schoen is with us.
+And as we continue with Sidney Powell and Sarah Carter and also joining us now, David Schoen is with us.

 He has experience with Andrew Weissman.

-How many times has he been excoriated by judges for withholding exculpatory information that uh would help a defendant?
+How many times has Andrew Weissman, the New York Times calls him Mueller's pit bull, how many times has he been excoriated by judges for withholding exculpatory information that would help a defendant?

 Well, it appears it's one time too many.

-And if you just look at the column that I wrote and and the case that uh David Schoen was involved in and what happened back in the Eastern District of New York, I mean, you couldn't have been more reprimanded by a judge if you had to be.
+And if you just look at the column that I wrote and the case that David Schoen was involved in and what happened back in the Eastern District of New York, I mean, you couldn't have been more reprimanded by a judge if you had to be.

-His name's been removed from that.
+His name's then removed from that.

-But you know, Sean, this is the reason why.
+But, you know, Sean, this is the reason why.

 This is how these people protect each other.

-We see Andrew McCabe, uranium one.
+We see Andrew McCabe, Uranium One.

-We see these guys involved at Moeller, the rest of them involved with Enron, involved in past cases, being excorated for what they've done.
+We see these guys involved with Moeller, the rest of them involved with Enron, involved in Pat's cases.

-But because they're so powerful in the bureaucracy, they've grown together, they've given each other, they've fed off each other and given each other that power.
+They've given each other, they've fed off each other and given each other that power.

 They've basically been the untouchables.